Special Education Programs: M.A., License

 - Maintain character, ethics, and relational skills consistent with the role and responsibility of the professional educator.
 Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development.

-- License standards are subject to change at any time by the Professional Education Licensing and Standards Board (PELSB).
+- Complete required license standards, which are subject to change at any time by the Professional Education Licensing and Standards Board (PELSB).

-- Candidates for licensure must meet the PELSB license standards in place at the time of program completion.
+- Meet the PELSB license standards in place at the time of program completion.

 If PELSB changes any content standards or education standards after a student is admitted into a Bethel education program, the student is responsible to find, complete, and pay for appropriate classes to meet the standard(s) either at Bethel or another college/university.